-- All ARs (ie, events suspected to be related to oral cladribine or fingolimod) - AESI (severe infections, herpes zoster infection, tuberculosis, PML, other opportunistic infections, malignancies, and severe lymphopenia,) (ie, all such events regardless of the suspected causal relationship to oral cladribine or fingolimod) - Any fatal cases (ie, all fatal events regardless of the suspected causal relationship to oral cladribine or fingolimod)
+- All ARs (i.e., events suspected to be related to oral cladribine or fingolimod) - AESI (severe infections, herpes zoster, tuberculosis, PML, other opportunistic infections, malignancies, seizure, and severe lymphopenia) (i.e., all such events regardless of the suspected causal relationship to oral cladribine or fingolimod).
+Severe lymphopenia is only applicable in oral cladribine treated patients. - Any fatal cases (i.e., all fatal events regardless of the suspected causal relationship to oral cladribine or fingolimod)

-In line with the provisions of GVP Module VI rev 1, it can be justified that not all AEs that occur during the course of this PASS need to be collected.
-Indeed, the known safety profile of oral cladribine has been established based on a large integrated safety data set, including data from placebo-controlled clinical trials.
-The majority of AEs are expected to be related to the underlying disease (multiple sclerosis) and would not add meaningful new safety information to the known safety profile of cladribine.
+In line with the provisions of GVP Module VI Rev 2, not all AEs that occur during the course of this PASS need to be collected.
+The safety profile of oral cladribine has been established based on a large integrated safety data set, including data from placebo-controlled clinical trials.
+The majority of AEs are expected to be related to the underlying disease (multiple sclerosis) and not to cladribine use and thus not contributing new safety information to the known safety profile of cladribine.
 As a consequence,

 - The main focus of this long-term PASS is to monitor and further characterize the important identified and potential risks of oral cladribine.
-For these events, AESI will be collected regardless of causal relationship for a 4-year period after treatment initiation. - In addition, the potential risk of malignancies will be followed for 6 additional years for each patient (so during 10 years in total). - Furthermore, any AR suspected to be related to cladribine or fingolimod and any fatal cases regardless of causality will be collected during the full study follow-up period (10 years for each patient).
+For these events, AESI will be collected regardless of causal relationship for a 4-year period after treatment initiation. - In addition, the potential risk of malignancies will be followed for 6 additional years for each patient (10 years in total). - Furthermore, any AR suspected to be related to cladribine or fingolimod and any fatal cases regardless of causality will be collected during the full study follow-up period (10 years for each patient).